Brad Pitt And Angelina Jolie Documentary Planned, ‘Last Thing They Need’

 “The parties and their counsel have signed agreements to preserve the privacy rights of their children and family by keeping all court documents confidential and engaging a private judge to make any necessary legal decisions and to facilitate the expeditious resolution of any remaining issues.
 The parents are committed to act as a united front to effectuate recovery and reunification.”

-However, privately, things seem to be quite tumultuous between Pitt and Jolie, particularly in court, as Pitt had filed a motion that asked that Jolie not disclose or speak about certain things, and that he feels Jolie’s words and actions have undermined his relationship with his children.
+However, privately, things seem to be quite tumultuous between Pitt and Jolie, particularly in court, as Pitt had filed a motion that asked that Jolie does not disclose or speak about certain things as he feels Jolie’s words and actions have undermined his relationship with his children.

 “…appears to be determined to ignore even agreed upon standards relating to the children’s best interest, and… is attempting to clear the way to put in the public eye any allegations she can, without regard to the impact on the minor children.”

-Allegedly, Jolie was furious and insisted that the issue was that Pitt just didn’t want the public to “find out the truth about Pitt”, but it’s a possibility that a documentary may expose whatever truths about any of them.
+Allegedly, Jolie was furious and insisted that the issue was that Pitt just didn’t want the public to “find out the truth about Pitt,” but it’s a possibility that a documentary may expose whatever truths about any of them.
 Jolie had claimed that Pitt was physically abusive to son Maddox in September.

 “There is little doubt that [Brad] would prefer to keep the entire case private, particularly given the detailed investigations by the Federal Bureau of Investigation and the Dept. of Children and Family Services into allegation of abuse.”